Gary Williams (singer): Recording career

 In 2004, Williams recorded Alone Together with the John Wilson Orchestra at Abbey Road Studios.
-He returned to the studios for In the Lounge with Gary Williams and Swingin' on Broadway, both recorded with his own band.
-Highlights of these three albums appeared on Gary Williams – The Best of Abbey Road, released in 2010.
-Also in 2010 he released Gary Williams Meets Frank Sinatra, recorded with Chris Dean and His Orchestra, which was awarded Jazz FM's album of the week.
-In 2011 he released Let There Be Love – A Celebration of Nat King Cole with the James Pearson Trio.
-Recorded live in 2003, it lay forgotten about until rediscovered late 2010.
-Gary Williams Live in Brazil was released in 2013.
-In 2015 after a successful crowdfunding appeal he released a big band Christmas album Big Band Wonderland.
-In 2017 Williams released Gary Williams at the Movies, which was awarded four stars by the London Evening Standard which said, "This selection of movie tunes sung with Sinatra-esque flair, will transport you down memory lane and get your serotonin levels soaring."
-In 2018 he released 'Treasure Seeker' his first album as a singer/songwriter.
+He later returned to Abbey Road to record In the Lounge with Gary Williams and Swingin' on Broadway, both with his own band.
+Selections from these albums were compiled in Gary Williams – The Best of Abbey Road (2010).
+Also in 2010, he released Gary Williams Meets Frank Sinatra, recorded with Chris Dean and His Orchestra, which was named "album of the week" by Jazz FM.

+In 2011, Williams issued Let There Be Love – A Celebration of Nat King Cole with the James Pearson Trio, a live 2003 recording rediscovered in 2010.
+Gary Williams Live in Brazil followed in 2013.
+In 2015, after a crowdfunding campaign, he released the big band Christmas album Big Band Wonderland.
+His 2017 album Gary Williams at the Movies featured film songs and received a four-star review from the London Evening Standard.
+In 2018, Williams released Treasure Seeker, his first album as a singer-songwriter.

 Broadcaster

-Williams has hosted the weekly musical biography show The Legends of Las Vegas for The Wireless by Age UK.
-He hosted the weekly podcast In Conversation Radio, similar in style to Desert Island Discs, and guests included Fred Astaire's daughter Ava Astaire MacKenzie, Christopher Biggins, and Jeffrey Archer.
-He has contributed to BBC Radio 4's Excess Baggage and its consumer program You and Yours.
-Other broadcasting work includes a two-hour special for the centenary of Frank Sinatra for BBC Radio Humberside, a contributor for Don Black's Cabaret Nights on BBC Radio 2, two hour Christmas specials for BBC Radio Humberside in 2016 and 2017 and a one-hour special on The Art of the Crooner for BBC Radio 2 50s.
+Williams has presented the weekly musical biography programme The Legends of Las Vegas for The Wireless by Age UK and hosted the podcast In Conversation Radio, which featured guests including Ava Astaire MacKenzie, Christopher Biggins, and Jeffrey Archer.

+He has contributed to BBC Radio 4 programmes including Excess Baggage and You and Yours.
+His other broadcasting work includes a special on the centenary of Frank Sinatra for BBC Radio Humberside, contributions to Don Black's Cabaret Nights on BBC Radio 2, Christmas specials for BBC Radio Humberside in 2016 and 2017, and The Art of the Crooner for BBC Radio 2 50s.
-Williams also does corporate presenting and voice-over work.